cibseven/.github/profile/README.md

 ## CIB seven is the open source BPM engine

-It was created by [CIB software GmbH](https://www.cib.de/en/) as a fork of [Camunda 7](https://github.com/camunda/camunda-bpm-platform), as a long-term alternative for the migration from Camunda 7
+It was created by [CIB software GmbH](https://www.cib.de/en/) as a fork of [Camunda 7](https://github.com/camunda/camunda-bpm-platform), with an easy migration path and long-term support

 # Main Repositories